SilverHalf/mount-balrior/ura/strategy.md

 #### Marker Packs

 Especially for the healers, it is extremely beneficial to install [HasKha's Markers](https://github.com/HasKha/gw2-markers) for [Blish HUD](https://blishhud.com/)'s [Pathing Module](https://blishhud.com/modules/?module=bh.community.pathing).
-This pack will show an overlay with numbered spawn positions for geysers, allowing players to easily keep track of mechanics and use numbers for callouts.
+This pack will show an overlay for geysers, allowing players to easily use numbered spawn positions as shown [here](/mechanics.html#toxic-geysers) for callouts.
 The pack can be installed directly from the Pathing Module's marker repository.

 Alternatively, groups can use in-game markers.
 This is an inferior option compared to the overlay, since there are 14 spawn locations for [Toxic Geysers] and only 8 different markers available.
 The following marker pack (requires Blish HUD's [Commander Markers](https://blishhud.com/modules/?module=Manlaan.CommanderMarkers) module) makes the certain optimizations to manage this issue: